 "Of course I'm excited...I just..."
 Ruby sighed before looking down, "I got moved ahead two years.
 I don't want people to think I'm special or anything."

-"Ah," Baltazar understood, "She's worried that the other students are going to treat her differently because she skipped a couple grades.
-Cody went through this too if I remember right."
+"Ah," Baltazar thought, sharing a look with Yang in understanding, "She's worried that the other students are going to treat her differently because she skipped a couple grades.
+That makes sense."

 He and Yang smiled gently at Ruby, before walking up to her and proceeded to console the young girl, with Yang giving her a one arm hug on the right and Baltazar placing a comforting hand on her left shoulder.